-In the past almost all candidates who obtained Distinctions or Merits submitted 17-19 units for examination, while candidates who obtained Passes have usually submitted 12-19 units.
-The Faculty Board recommends submitting a minimum of 12 units to obtain a Pass (see Appendix III).
-In recent years, a minimum requirement for a Pass was to obtain $\beta$ - or above in at least two examinations, or one examination and an essay.
+In the past almost all candidates who obtained a Distinction or Merit submitted 17-19 units for examination, while candidates who obtained a Pass have usually submitted 12-19 units.
+The Faculty Board recommends submitting a minimum of 12 units, including an essay, to obtain a Pass (see Appendix IV).